Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Introduction

-As a part of the German Medical Informatics Initiative (MII, \url{www.medizininformatik-initiative.de}) the Data Integration for Future Medicine (DIFUTURE) consortium~\citep{DIFUTURE2018} is interested to perform distributed data network studies and provides tools as well as algorithms for non-disclosing distributed analyses.
-DIFUTURE's specific interest consists in the validation of a treatment decision score (TDS) for patients with newly diagnosed multiple sclerosis (MS).
-This use case is described in more detail in Section~\ref{sec:use-case} of this paper.
-It is of interest to validate the calibration and discrimination of the TDS using multi-center cohort data prospectively collected at five \sites by a non-disclosing distributed analysis.
+As a part of the German Medical Informatics Initiative\footnote{\url{www.medizininformatik-initiative.de}} (MII) the Data Integration for Future Medicine (DIFUTURE) consortium~\citep{DIFUTURE2018} undertakes distributed data network studies and provides tools as well as algorithms for non-disclosing distributed analyses.
+DIFUTURE's specific objective is to provide digital tools for individual treatment decisions and prognosis.
+Therefore, the development of distributed algorithms for the discovery and validation of prognostic and predictive rules is highly relevant for this mission.
+In the following paper, we investigate how the area under the curve (AUC) confidence intervals (CIs) proposed by \citet{delong1988comparing} behave if the computed AUC uses a generalized linear model (GLM) approach of \citet{Pepe2003} in a distributed differential privacy framework.

+The concept of differential privacy was operationalized by \citet{dwork2006differential}.
+An algorithm is considered to be differentially private if an observer cannot determine based solely on the output whether a particular individual's information was used in the computation.
+Differential privacy is often discussed in the context of ensuring protection of patient data privacy, as differentially private algorithms are more likely to resist identification and reidentification attacks~\citep{dwork2006calibrating} than alternative approaches.

-The current state-of-the-art of prognostic/predictive validation in a binary clasification setting is to calculate the receiver operator characteristic (ROC) curve and its area under the curve (AUC) in the pooled data as well as assessing the quality of calibration~\citep{van2019calibration}.
-In general, IPD transfer requires specific patient consent and data protection laws apply.
-Here, we present a non-disclosing distributed ROC-GLM which we use to calculate the ROC curve, its AUC and the respective confidence intervals (CIs).
-These methods and their implementation in DataSHIELD framework~\citep{gaye2014datashield} allow analyses where IPD does not leave its secured environment.
-This way only noisy IPD or anonymous and aggregated statistics are shared which do not allow identification of individual data.
-It is also shown that assessing calibration of the TDS is a straightforward task.
+One of the state-of-the-art of prognostic/predictive validation techniques in a binary classification setting is to calculate the receiver operator characteristic (ROC) curve and its AUC in the pooled data as well as assess the quality of calibration~\citep{van2019calibration}.
+In general, IPD transfer requires specific patient consent, and data protection laws apply.
+Here, we present a non-disclosing distributed ROC-GLM, which we use to calculate the ROC curve, its AUC, and the respective CIs.
+These methods and their implementation in DataSHIELD framework~\citep{gaye2014datashield} allow analyses in which IPD does not leave its secured environment.
+This way, only noisy IPD under differential privacy or anonymous and aggregated statistics are shared, thereby preventing the identification of individuals.
+We also demonstrate that assessing the calibration of binary classification rules is a straightforward task.
 Thus, non-disclosing distributed validation of prediction and prognostic tools is a milestone in data-driven medicine and can unlock a plethora of medical information for research.

 \paragraph{Contribution}